Saturday, December 19, 2020

 HIP PADS: If you are looking for just hip protection, look no further than rHip Clips.
 The Pro ones are the best choice.
 If you are looking for hip and tailbone protection, then you have three options.
 Tortoise Pads offer the most protection, and the assorted pads can be removed to customize exactly as you need/want.
 Old Bones Therapy is now also making good hip/tailbone pads.
 Here is a quick break down of each:

-rHip Clips: Do not require you to take-off shorts/pants, as they just clip into waist band.
+rHip Clips: Do not require you to take-off shorts/pants, as they just clip into your waist band.
 This is a huge advantage.
 Super fast/easy to put on/take-off as needed.

 Tortoise Pads: Most protective option of the three.
 Can remove/customize pads.
 A bit more bulky, and hotter than other options.
 Super high quality product.
+If you want serious all-around hip/tailbone protection, look no further than Tortoise.

 While popular, avoid Triple 8 Bumsavers.
 There are large gaps in the padding, the padding packs down/compresses, and the fabric the shorts are made out of is a bit flimsy.